PritiAryal/MicroBank360/README.md

 - All services will register with Eureka automatically
 - API Gateway provides unified access to all services
 - Use Data Seeder Service for generating realistic test data
-- Performance tests require JMeter to be installed or available in the jmeter-tests directory
+- Performance and load tests require JMeter to be installed or available in the jmeter-tests directory

 ---